The unit consists of five research groups – Bodin, Brulin, Falkstedt, Forsman, and Selander.

 Ongoing research projects

-The unit leads parts of the EU projects EPHOR, Equal-Life, and Intercambio, as well as the Nordic projects Nordsound and NOCCA.
-We also lead several national program grants from FORTE and numerous individual projects.
+The unit leads parts of the EU projects EPHOR, Equal-Life, and Intercambio.
+We are also active in international consortia such as Precarious Work Research (PWR).
+Additionally, we lead several national program grants from FORTE, including ALGOSH and Ett hållbart arbetsliv, as well as numerous individual projects.

 Research groups